jlittle22/learn-programming/web.md

 ### Servers

-A [server](https://en.wikipedia.org/wiki/Web_server) is, simply put, a computer responsible for _serving_ Web content.
+A <a target="_blank" href="https://en.wikipedia.org/wiki/Web_server">server</a> is, simply put, a computer responsible for _serving_ Web content.
 In reality, the precise definition is more complex, but for the purposes of basic technical discussion, this one is sufficient.
 Web servers send and receive data over HTTP(S).

-The resources a server serves are identified by [uniform resource locators](https://en.wikipedia.org/wiki/URL) (i.e. URLs).
+The resources a server serves are identified by <a target="_blank" href="https://en.wikipedia.org/wiki/URL">uniform resource locators</a> (i.e. URLs).
 A URL's _basic_ structure will look familiar:

 ```
-<scheme>://<authority><path>
+<scheme>://<a target="_blank"uthority><path>

 e.g.

 <scheme> -> https
-<authority> -> www.google.com
+<a target="_blank"uthority> -> www.google.com
 <path> -> /maps

 https://www.google.com/maps
 ```

 In this example, the `scheme` specifies the resource's source and _usually_ (but not always) specifies a protocol over which the resource should be retrieved.
-For example, `http` and `https` are very common schemes which indicate that the resource is to be retrieved via the [Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/HTTP) (HTTP, or HTTPS when the "secure" variant is used).
+For example, `http` and `https` are very common schemes which indicate that the resource is to be retrieved via the <a target="_blank" href="https://en.wikipedia.org/wiki/HTTP">Hypertext Transfer Protocol</a> (HTTP, or HTTPS when the "secure" variant is used).

 The `authority` specifies the _name_ or _location_ of the host computer which can serve the resource.
 In other words, the `authority` identifies the resource _server_.
 [3]